HarshKishorani/firmware_generator/templates/cct_lighting/README.md

 - [x] Device to Cloud Updates (Publish updates from cloud).
 - [x] Factory Reset, Wifi Reset and Reboot Device functions.
 - [ ] Function to get all values from cloud once device boots / starts.
-- [ ] Update online status to cloud on system boot and device power off.
+- [ ] Update online status to cloud on system boot and system power off.